Matt Olson Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.51 team ERA ranks 20th across all league pitching staffs.
+- The Mets' 4.51 team ERA ranks 20th among all league pitching staffs.

-- Peterson (3-7) takes the mound for the Mets in his 15th start of the season.
-He's put together a 5.45 ERA in 72 2/3 innings pitched, with 79 strikeouts.
+- Megill gets the start for the Mets, his 19th of the season.
+He is 7-6 with a 5.53 ERA and 69 strikeouts through 86 1/3 innings pitched.

-- In his last appearance on Tuesday, the left-hander threw 3 2/3 innings against the Pittsburgh Pirates, allowing one earned run while surrendering three hits.
+- The right-hander's most recent time out came on Wednesday against the Pittsburgh Pirates, when he threw five innings, surrendering two earned runs while giving up five hits.

-- The 27-year-old has a 5.45 ERA and 9.8 strikeouts per nine innings in 20 games this season, while allowing a batting average of .296 to opposing hitters.
+- In 18 games this season, the 28-year-old has amassed a 5.53 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .298 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.